ESMS-Group-Public/FoKL-GPy/README.md

 T, Y = GP_Integrate(betas, matrix, b, norms, phis, start, stop, y0, h, used_inputs)
 ```

 Integrate FoKL models that were fitted to derivatives.
 Multiple models are able to be integrated simulatneously.
+Currently, only models trained on the "Cubic Splines" basis functions are supported.

 For example, training ```model1``` on $x = f(\dot{x}, b_1)$ and ```model2``` on $y = f(\dot{y}, b_2)$ is as usual.
 Then, to integrate the models with constants $(b_1, b_2)$ set to ```b``` and initial conditions $(x_0, y_0)$ set to ```y0```,